 - Deconstruction creates 7x more jobs than traditional demolition and provides a job-training program where laborers that show skill are then channeled into the construction workforce.

 Visit their website for more information: https://www.blueearthdeconstruction.com

-In addition to offering a greener approach to home building by keeping these materials out of landfills, deconstruction may offer a potential financial advantage for the homeowner.
+In addition to offering a greener approach to home-building by keeping these materials out of landfills, deconstruction may offer a potential financial advantage for the homeowner.
 To deconstruct a building, the owner donates the house for salvage to Blue Earth Deconstruction, who then distributes the various salvaged materials for sale or reuse in other construction projects.
 The owner receives a tax credit for the appraised value of the salvaged materials.
-For example, for a home with the appraisal between $70k and $90k for the salvage, and at a 33% tax bracket, the tax savings provided by deconstruction paid for the demolition cost of approximately $26,000.
+For example, for a home with an appraisal between $70k and $90k for the salvage, and at a 33% tax bracket, the tax savings provided by deconstruction paid for the demolition cost of approximately $26,000.